Hossein Dehghan

-He was former minister of defense of Iran that designated for the position by President Hassan Rouhani on 4 August 2013 and confirmed by the parliament on 15 August.
+He was former minister of defense of Iran that was designated for the position by President Hassan Rouhani on 4 August 2013 and confirmed by the parliament on 15 August.
+As defense minister he signed a counterterrorism agreement with China.
 He left the office on 20 August 2017.

 Early life and education

-Dehghani was born in a village near Shahreza, called Pudeh, Dehaqan County, Isfahan province, in 1957.
+Dehghan was born in a village near Shahreza, called Pudeh, Dehaqan County, Isfahan province, in 1957.
 He received a PhD in management from the University of Tehran.

 Career and activities

+Iranian Revolutionary Guards Corps

-Dehghani served as a commander in the Iranian Revolution Guards Corps (IRGC) and in its air force.
+Dehghan served as a commander in the Iranian Revolutionary Guard Corps (IRGC) and in its air force.
+During the Islamic revolution, Dehghan took part in the occupation of the US embassy in Tehran.
 He left his hometown for Tehran and joined the IRGC shortly after the Iranian revolution in 1979.
+As commander of the IRGC in Tehran he took part and oversaw the suppression and execution of opponents to the newly formed Islamic Republic.
 His posts at the IRGC include commander of IRGC of Tehran (1980–1982), Isfahan, and Syria and Lebanon (1982–1983), and general manager of the IRGC's Cooperatives Foundation (1996).
+He was the commander of the IRGC's forces in Lebanon during the 1983 bombing of the American embassy in Beirut, 241 Americans were killed..
+During his time in Lebanon, he appointed Hezbollah commander Hassan Laqis as his bureau chief.
+According to Shapira, a scholar who specializes in Hezbollah, Dehghan and Laqis took part in the planning and carrying out of the attack on the US embassy.

 During the Iran-Iraq war, he was among the leading and decision-making commanders of the IRGC along with Mohsen Rezaee, Rahim Safavi and Ali Shamkhani.
 In Syria and Lebanon he was the commander of the training corps of the IRGC.
 He was named the IRGC's air force deputy commander in 1986 and became its commander in April 1990.
 His tenure lasted until 1992.
 He was replaced by Mohammad Hossein Jalali in the post.
 Dehghani was named deputy chief of the IRGC Joint Staff in 1992.
 He later was promoted to the rank of brigadier general.